-In a report on the first 500 patients with advanced solid tumors to go through the University of Michigan Comprehensive Cancer Center’s sequencing program, 72 percent qualified for a clinical trial based on a genetic marker in their tumor.
+In a report on the first 500 patients with advanced solid tumors to go through the University of Michigan Rogel Cancer Center’s sequencing program, 72 percent qualified for a clinical trial based on a genetic marker in their tumor.

 Although not all of those patients were able to enroll in a trial based on other eligibility factors and trial location, the number who did enroll doubled from about 5 percent of patients in 2012 to 11 percent in 2016.
 Increased trial enrollment occurred as several major national biomarker-based studies opened.

 “Availability of biomarker trials is crucial for being able to act on these results.
 Over time, we became better at matching patients to clinical trials as more of these basket trials opened,” says Erin Cobain, M.D., clinical lecturer of hematology/oncology at the University of Michigan Medical School.

 Cobain will present these findings at the American Society of Clinical Oncology annual meeting.

 The Michigan Oncology Sequencing Center began in 2011, sequencing the DNA and RNA of metastatic cancers and normal tissue to identify alterations that could help drive treatment.

 Precision medicine in action